wheeendiii/2021Fall_finals/README.md

 ['Korean War', 'Vietnam War', 'World War II', 'War in Somalia']
 ![SP500 DJ High Falality Wars](Plots/StockIndex/10y_year_before_end_year_real_wars_over_1m_fatalities.png)

+In the above plots, I used the year before the formal end of wars and pandemics as the year 0, which is the segment within the dashed lines.
+The 0 in the x-axis is the January of Year 0.
+Then, we plotted the percentage change of indexes 10 years before and after the year 0 to see whether these indexes would be impacted by the occurrence of wars/pandemics.
+From the plots, we can see (1) during the years after the formal end of severe pandemics with over 1 million fatalities, the volatility of S&P 500 and Dow Jones increases; (2) After the end of wars, there was usually a dip of these indexes; (3) The percentage change of S&P 500 and Dow Jones are closely related to each other; (4) In a long term, the inflation adjusted indexes was NOT significantly impacted by wars and pandemics.

 2. If we use the event start year as zero point, and select the real SP500 and Dow Jones historical data 5 years before and after the zero point year, plots would be

 * The evolution of real SP500 and Dow Jones 5 years before and after all the Pandemics: